jezhou/flac-converter/README.md

 ## Why

 I have a very specific use case where I have a bunch of nested flac files I wanted to convert so I could play them in Apple Music / my iPod, and I couldn't find an out-of-the-box online utility to this for me
 (the closest I could find was [this link](https://unix.stackexchange.com/questions/415477/lossless-audio-conversion-from-flac-to-alac-using-ffmpeg)).
-So it made sense to just quickly this quickly for me.
+It seemed worth it to make this utility for myself.

 For transparency, most of the legwork was done by Claude Code and audited / tweaked by me.
 Feel free to audit the code before using it yourself.